Architecture

 Migration flow

-Nora ships a control-plane-managed migration path for both openclaw and hermes:
+Nora ships a control-plane-managed migration path for bothopenclaw and hermes:

-1. The operator prepares a migration draft from one of:
+- The operator prepares a migration draft from one of:

-• An uploaded Nora migration bundle or legacy OpenClaw template JSON
+- An uploaded Nora migration bundle or legacy OpenClaw template JSON

-• A live Docker source
+- A live Docker source

-• A live SSH source
+- A live SSH source

-3. The operator deploys a new Nora-managed agent using that draft.
+backend-api/agentMigrations.tsnormalizes the imported data and stores an encrypted manifest in PostgreSQL.- The operator deploys a new Nora-managed agent using that draft.

-4. The provisioning worker recreates the runtime under Nora control instead of adopting the original runtime in place.
+- The provisioning worker recreates the runtime under Nora control instead of adopting the original runtime in place.

 Import surface